Description

 Which means for our asset as example:

-• The maximum time in days below previous high water mark over 5 years of ROBO Global Artificial Intelligence ETF is 752 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days below previous high of 752 days in the last 5 years of ROBO Global Artificial Intelligence ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

 • During the last 3 years, the maximum days under water is 192 days, which is lower, thus better than the value of 199 days from the benchmark.